Read our whitepaper: Building the investment case

 Out of the companies that did have an investment case both on their corporate website and in their annual report in 2017, only 20 made these consistent.
 Many instead highlighted different reasons to invest in each or used more data in one over the other.

-To find out more about the key trends within the FTSE 350 and AIM 50 and to learn what makes a best practice investment case, download and read the whitepaper here.
+To find out more about the key trends within the FTSE 350 and AIM 50 and to learn what makes a best practice investment case, download and read our whitepaper.

 If you would like help with building an effective investment case for your company, please contact email@example.com.